plone/plonecli/README.rst

 All mr.bob templates can be registered for plonecli by adding an entry_point to your setup.py.

-Here are the entry_points of the bobtemplates.plone package:
+Here are some entry_points of the bobtemplates.plone package:

 .. code-block:: python